-Algal Bloom Update: Is It Impacting The Big Duck? 🌊
+Is the Algal Bloom Impacting The Big Duck? 🌊

-The Harmful Algal Bloom (HAB) of Karenia mikimotoi, first detected off Waitpinga Beach in mid-March 2025, has resulted in several localised marine mortality events across parts of the South Australian coastline.
+The Harmful Algal Bloom (HAB) of Karenia mikimotoi & other Karenia Species, first detected off Waitpinga Beach in mid-March 2025, has resulted in several localised marine mortality events across parts of the South Australian coastline.

 However, we want to reassure our guests that The Big Duck’s ocean-based tours have not been impacted.
 The South Coast has seen minimal presence or/ effects from the bloom in our operating area, and we’ve continued to run our tours safely and uninterrupted throughout the season.